skit-ai/several-people-are-talking/README.md

 ## Participation guidelines

-`several-people-are-talking` (abbreviated `spat`) is an internal reading club which meets together regularly and share summaries from readings.
+`several-people-are-talking` (abbreviated `spat`) is an internal reading club which meets together regularly for sharing summaries and learnings from various readings.

 To make the discussions concise and fruitful, we have a list of questions that you should attempt to answer in your summaries.
 Since different kinds of